skurhse/trans-hotlines/README.rst

 `oSTEM`_
   :emphasis:`International`
   - A non-profit professional society focused on LGBTQ people in the STEM community with chapters across the United States and abroad

-`REFUGE Restrooms`_
-  :emphasis:`International`
-  - A web application that seeks to provide safe restroom access.
-Users can search for restrooms by proximity, add new restroom listings and comment and rate existing listings.